pingcap/docs/information-schema/information-schema-deadlocks.md

 >
 > Currently, TiDB does not support collecting retryable deadlock errors in the `DEADLOCKS` table.

-When transaction A is blocked by a lock already held by another transaction, and transaction B is directly or indirectly blocked by the lock held by the current transaction, a deadlock error will occur.
-In this deadlock event, there might be two cases:
+When transaction A is blocked by a lock already held by transaction B, and transaction B is directly or indirectly blocked by the lock held by the current transaction, a deadlock error will occur.
+In this deadlock, there might be two cases:

 + Case 1: Transaction B might (directly or indirectly) be blocked by a lock generated by a statement that has been executed before transaction A.
 + Case 2: Transaction B might also be blocked by the statement currently being executed in Transaction A.